-Relating to our development programs, we own and operate the Research and Development Center ("RDC") in Frederick, Maryland consisting of one building totaling approximately 48,000 square feet.
-The RDC conducts research on central nervous system, immunology, and infectious disease candidates.
+Relating to our development programs, we own and operate the RDC in Frederick, Maryland consisting of one building totaling approximately 48,000 square feet.
+The RDC conducts research on CNS, immunology, and infectious disease candidates.
 The RDC facility is mostly biosafety level 2 (BSL-2), with some components designated BSL-3.
-We also own and operate an Advanced Development Center ("ADC") located in the New Bedford business park in Dartmouth, Massachusetts.
-This approximately 45,000 square foot BSL-2 facility is intended to accelerate development and clinical scale manufacturing of live-virus vaccines and biologics to support clinical trials.
-We have engaged CBRE, an international real estate brokerage firm, to find a strategic partner for, or buyer of, ADC.
+We also own an Advanced Development Center ("ADC") located in the New Bedford business park in Dartmouth, Massachusetts.
+This approximately 45,000 square foot BSL-2 facility is intended to accelerate development, clinical and commercial scale manufacturing of live-virus vaccines and biologics to support clinical trials.
+This facility was decommissioned in 2024 but Tonix has the ability to reactivate it should we choose to do so.